Zandian1/zandian1.github.io/index.md

   <h2>Java Projects</h2>
   <p2>
   Along side web development, I am also learning how to program using Java.
 I am using books from university and a selection of courses offered by the University of Helsinki.
-So far I have been successful in creating small programs that utilize multi-class calling seen in my clock timer project among more fun and famous ones <br>
+So far I have been successful in creating small programs that utilize multi-class calling seen in my clock timer project among more fun and famous ones <br><br>
   Link to University of Helsinki's <a href="https://moocfi.github.io/courses/2013/programming-part-1/">Java course</a>

   <br><br><i> To see my list of java projects so far <a href="https://zandian1.github.io/JavaProjects">click here!</a></i></p2>